 Schmidt, Monteverde Softroll, Uni-Ball Jetstream, and Zebra 4C are all excellent ballpoints.
 We find the Schmidt refills to last the longest, the Uni-Ball Jetstream to be the smoothest, and Zebra offers more colors.
 See them all here.

 This ink is water-based, and not as thick as a ballpoint paste.
 Gel ink is less likely to smudge or blot, since it is absorbed into the paper.
 Because of the absorption, these are even more impossible to be remove without removing the fibers of the paper itself.

 It also flows freely, allowing a smoother writing experience.
-That also means it will run out more quickly than a ballpoint pen, and the larger the point size, the faster it flows out.
+That also means it will run out more quickly than a ballpoint pen, and with the small reservoir, they will run out extremely fast.
+The larger the point size, the faster it flows out.
 Most gels inks come with smaller nibs (0.5mm or 0.4mm), and if you have a heavy hand with writing, you can scratch the paper.

 Gel refills are also very sensitive to temperature.
 If you've left your pen in a hot car, you might notice that the ink stopped flowing.
 Try putting it in the freezer for an hour or so, it might just come back to life!

 - Vibrant colors

 - More expensive

 - Small reservoir means less ink; will run out quickly

 Pilot Hi-Tec-C refills last the longest, while Zebra JSB refills are available in fun colors.
 See them all here.